 John G. Winant Associate Professor of U.S. Foreign Policy

-Research Interests: U.S. military practices, International law, Laws of war/International humanitarian law, Just war theory, Changing character of war, Theories of international relations
+Research Interests: U.S. military practices, International humanitarian law, Just war theory, Changing character of war, Theories of international relations

 Before joining Nuffield, I was an Assistant Professor at the Department of International Relations at the London School of Economics and Political Science.
-Alongside my current appointments, I hold a Research Fellowship at the Oxford Institute for Ethics, Law and Armed Conflict (ELAC) and I serve as a Senior Associate at Principia Advisory, a consultancy firm specialized in ethics.
+Alongside my current appointments, I am a co-director of the Oxford Institute for Ethics, Law and Armed Conflict (ELAC) and a Fellow at the Rothermere American Institute.